cosmos/ibc-go/docs/ibc/light-clients/setup.md

 ## Configuring a light client module

 An IBC light client module must implement the [`AppModuleBasic`](https://github.com/cosmos/cosmos-sdk/blob/main/types/module/module.go#L50) interface in order to register its concrete types against the core IBC interfaces defined in `modules/core/exported`.
-This is accomplished via the `RegisterInterfaces` method which provides the light client module with the opportunity to register codec types using the chain's `InterfaceRegistery`.
+This is accomplished via the `RegisterInterfaces` method which provides the light client module with the opportunity to register codec types using the chain's `InterfaceRegistry`.
 Please refer to the [`07-tendermint` codec registration](https://github.com/cosmos/ibc-go/blob/02-client-refactor-beta1/modules/light-clients/07-tendermint/codec.go#L11).

 The `AppModuleBasic` interface may also be leveraged to install custom CLI handlers for light client module users.
 Light client modules can safely no-op for interface methods which it does not wish to implement.